ututuco/MoltenPixels/README.md

 # MoltenPixels
 # Simple 2D Graphics Cross Platform Fast Library for Delphi
 # Win32 Win64 MacOS iOS Android
 # Deploy on all Platforms!
+(i don't forgot Linux, but we need to have suppot on community edition to add it to the list)

 MoltenPixels is a Delphi Project Application template for easy management of OpenGL and OpenGLES capabilities.